The Building Type you choose for your Barndominium can affect your plans in many ways!

 This isn’t a hay barn it is your home and shop, so make sure you consider the wind and snow loads that may come.
 Check your local codes to ensure you make the correct choices.
 Also realize the doors and overhead doors you choose may be the weak link that enables major damage.
 Doors rated for high winds are a great investment.
 Look for wind struts on your doors!

-Are wood studs or light gauge metal wall framing best for your area?
+Are wood studs or gauge metal wall framing best for your area?
+Wood Studs Versus Metal Studs

-Depending on where you live you may have a couple of choices – wood framework or steel frame work.
+Depending on where you live you may have a couple of choices – wood framework or steel framework.
 Consider the life of each as well as the warranty if any exists.
-Treated wood buildings which are kept dry should last just as they do in conventional homes.
+Treated wood buildings that are kept dry should last just as they do in conventional homes.

 It may be easier to frame your exterior walls when attaching them to wood.
 When attaching to metal purlins have some drills handy.
 If you are running wires down exterior walls you will need to drill through metal purlin and then want to add some conduit (maybe PVC) to protect your wires from rubbing against the metal purlin.